Eczema (Atopic Dermatitis)

 Safe: Cooked White Rice and Pasta

 Dogs may enjoy plain white rice or pasta after it's cooked.
-And, a serving of plain white rice with some boiled chicken can sometimes provide welcome relief from gastrointestinal upset.
+A serving of plain white rice with some boiled chicken can also provide welcome relief from gastrointestinal upset.